mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

 2. After 30 days, transition to amazon Standard-IA
 3. After 90 days, transition tot Amazon Glacier
 4. After 3 years, delete

+Lifecycle Configuration VS Lifecycle Policy

+You can use **lifecycle policies** to define actions you want Amazon S3 to take during an object's lifetime (for example, transition objects to another storage class, archive them, or delete them after a specified period of time).

 ### Amazon S3 Encryption